1.5 Degrees and the 97% Consensus – or perhaps not.

 It is this kind of scare mongering which has convinced a significant proportion of the population of western societies that a lesser standard of living is better than not living at all, which is why many are now on board with accepting, no embracing, even clambering for, dilute forms of energy which would necessarily result in a population decline and, consequently, civilization declines.
 I almost can’t blame the average person on the street who has neither the background, nor even the basic wherewithal to parse the rhetoric and realize that they are being had and that this emperor not only has absolutely no clothes on, but that his skeleton is also wholly devoid of any flesh.
 But in fact I can blame them.
 There has been no dearth of clarion alerts heralded by what we like to call ourselves, Climate Realists, warning that there is no substance to the climate scare and offering to explain why.
 People don’t want to listen – it is easier to take a positive assertion and be scared than it is to listen to a necessarily-detailed rebuttal (see Jocks for Rocks here at The Terrane for an explanation).

 How can I say that?
 One point to make and then onward: There is not a single piece of empirical evidence from real world observations in which CO2 emitted specifically from the use of fossil fuels has been responsible for any actual warming of the atmosphere – let alone causing tornadoes and increased volcanic eruptions (yes, those are real claims).
 NOT ONE PIECE OF EVIDENCE – NOT ONE!!!!!
 I challenge anyone to produce just one, and I will recant and the entire community of scientists who don’t subscribe to the Anthropogenic Global Warming hypothesis will fall in line with the U.N.
-But besides that, the volume of CO2 in the atmosphere emitted by humans is only a fraction of the total CO2 which is there naturally, but somehow the lesser amount that we emit is ostensibly what causes the warming.
+But besides that, the volume of CO2 in the atmosphere emitted by humans is only a fraction (about 3% of the 400 ppm, or 12 ppm) of the total CO2 which is there naturally as a result mostly of ocean degassing.
+Considering the average 800-year time lag between Earth warming and CO2 increases, the rising CO2 now likely initiated in the Medieval Warm Period.
+Despite this factual situation, somehow in the minds of us and our governments, the vastly lesser amount that we emit is ostensibly what causes the warming.

 To all of the peddlers of climate gloom, I have one question, which, if they can answer in a manner which passes scientific muster would gain them some respect and make their hypothesis of CO2 – caused apocalypse plausible.
 Here it is: